How Do I Know If My Baby Is Getting Enough Milk?

 Breastfed vs Formula-Fed Babies

-Feeding type can influence how signs of adequate intake appear, but the underlying indicators remain similar.
+Feeding method can influence how these signs appear, but the underlying indicators are the same.

 Breastfed Babies